linroger/Wealth-of-Nations/Financial Markets/Financial Engineering and Arbitrage in the Financial Markets/Chapter 11 - Individual Investors-A Survey of Modern Investment Theory/Chapter 11 - Individual Investors-A Survey of Modern Investment Theory.md

----
-tags:
-  - capm
-  - free_cash_flow
-  - fundamental_indexing
-  - individual_investors
-  - investment_theory
-  - modern_portfolio_theory
-aliases:
-  - Individual Investors
-  - Modern Investment Theory
-key_concepts:
-  - Efficient frontier and CAPM
-  - Free cash flow valuation
-  - Fundamental indexing
-  - Modern portfolio theory
-  - Multifactor index models
----

-# 11  Individual Investors: A Survey of Modern Investment Theory
+11  Individual Investors: A Survey of Modern Investment Theory
 11.1 A Brief History of Investment Thought 266
 11.2 Free Cash Flow Valuation of Companies 269
 11.2.1 Free Cash Flow Definitions 270